 As Enron began to evaluate their expansion options, several key factors were considered: capital cost, operating costs, ease of operations, maintaining the existing operation, noise, and air emissions

 During the evaluation, the use of electric-driven compression became the prime choice.
 Electric drives would eliminate air emissions, lower noise levels, and enable the operation of the new facility to be simplified.
 For electric drives to be installed, Enron required a very reliable power source and a way to package the project so that it met the financial requirements of Enron.
-Enron Compression Services (ECS) was able to structure a deal that cleared both these hurdles. {Insert picture of Mark}ECS negotiated with Reliant Energy HL&P to have a new transmission line built along with the new service contract from Reliant Energy HL&P. ECS also structured an arrangement to ensure that Houston Pipeline Company, the owner and operator of the Bammel Storage Facility, would bear no out-of-pocket costs associated with the expansion of the facility.
+Enron Compression Services Company (ECS) was able to structure a deal that cleared both these hurdles. {Insert picture of Mark}ECS negotiated with Reliant Energy HL&P to have a new transmission line built along with the new service contract from Reliant Energy HL&P. ECS also structured an arrangement to ensure that HPL, the owner and operator of the Bammel Storage Facility, would bear no out-of-pocket costs associated with the expansion of the facility.

-A new company, HPL Compression Company (HCC) was formed.
+A new company, HPL Compression Company, L.L.C.
+(HCC) was formed.
 It is owned 50-50 by Houston Pipeline Company and The Hanover Company.
-This company procured and installed the new equipment and operates and maintains the equipment for the storage facility.
-The necessary compression is then sold as a service on an as-needed basis to Houston Pipeline Company,
+This company procured and installed the new equipment and operates and maintains the equipment for the storage facility [Not true, owned by HPL as GP and the investors].
+The necessary compression is then sold as a service on an as-needed basis to Houston Pipeline Company.
+[Is this paragraph necessary?]

 The Results